2 basic beading techniques and 3 basic jewelers tools take you from beading nothing to beading something

 Here is one more view of a compressed crimp bead at work.
 This single and solitary pliable bead is holding everything in place.

-Pretty amazing, I think.
+That is pretty amazing, I think.

 As you move forward through the process and eventually begin your beading projects we'll discuss more on crimps then and make a few recommendations for you to consider.